Jules' Victoire Versus

 Obviously, the choice of tubing was also important to get a handling adapted to Jules' morphology.
 Besides the 44mm headtube, we selected a 31.6mm seat tube and a 42mm down tube, a non-common choice for a comfort / long distance oriented bicycle.
 Tubing comes from Columbus Zona and Life range.
 We also put a double seatclamp to hold well the seatpost on bumpy roads.

 The fork is sized like a MTB fork, with Reynolds 853 fork blades and a 1.5" tapered Paragon steerer tube.
 The Thru-Axle 15mm dropouts come from the US manufacturer.
-For traveling, the fork gets eyelets for a Tubus Tara style rack.
+For travelling, the fork gets eyelets for a Tubus Tara style rack.

 The frame can also fit a rear rack.
 According to Jules' demand, there are three bottle-cage mounts.
 At last, the cable routing is internal, so he can mount a bikepacking frame bag without obstructing the brakes and derailleur functioning.